-The mission of Zane’s Foundation, Inc. is to provide services for children and adults with special needs.
+The mission of Zane’s, Inc. is to provide services for children and adults with special needs.
 This is done through funding assistance; and community outreach and educational programs.

-Funding assistance and community outreach and educational programs are the cornerstone of Zane’s Foundation, Inc. Through fundraising efforts and outside community grants, we provide funding assistance for children and adults who have assistance for children and adults who have disabilities so that they may receive necessities not covered by insurance, government agencies or other resources.
+Funding assistance and community outreach and educational programs are the cornerstone of Zane’s, Inc. Through fundraising efforts and outside community grants, we provide funding assistance for children and adults who have disabilities so that they may receive necessities not covered by insurance, government agencies or other resources.
 The ultimate goal is to help each individual reach their maximum potential so that every individual has a chance to become a contributing member of society.
 Through our various community outreach programs, we aim to educate and increase awareness of disabilities and special needs.

 Who will benefit from this Foundation?

-Children and adults with special needs that live in Northeast Ohio.
+Children and adults with special needs whom live in Northeast Ohio.

 When is this funding available?